Lisa Brown (boxer)

-Lisa Brown (born January 17, 1971 in Port of Spain, Trinidad and Tobago) is a Trinidadian boxer.
-During her career, from which she retired, she held the WIBA, WBA, IFBA, and WIBC super bantamweight titles, and the IWBF bantamweight title.
+Lisa Brown (born January 17, 1971, in Port of Spain, Trinidad and Tobago) is a Trinidadian boxer.
+During her career, from which she retired, she held the WIBA and WBA super bantamweight titles.

 Early life

 Lisa Brown was born 17 January 1971, in the city of Port of Spain in Trinidad and Tobago.
 Brown was born into a family of four as the only girl.
 Brown was interested in cricket in Trinidad.
 When she emigrated to Canada at the age of 17 she searched for a similar sport, but cricket wasn't as recognized in Canada.

 She married professional boxer Errol Brown who discovered her talent and encouraged her to get into boxing.
 He also became her trainer.
 At first she was hesitant, but after she saw Christy Martin fight Deirdre Gogarty in 1996 it inspired her to start boxing.

 Amateur career

 Brown began boxing as an amateur in 1997 when she was 26 years old.
 As an amateur she fought 32 fights, she won 26 of them, and won her first amateur fight by a knockout.
 During this period she also fought some of the Canadian national team members.

 She also took part in the Canadian National Championships in 1998 and 1999.
 On January 17, 1998, she fought in the finals against Patricia Picotin in Edmonton, she won a silver medal.
 On January 24, 1999, she won the Canadian National Championships by a walkover.

 She also fought in the Canadian national team for a couple of years.
 On March 24, 1999, she fought Frida Emanuelsson in the Canada-Sweden Dual.

-She finished her amateur career with a 26-6 record before turning professional.
+She finished her amateur career with a 26–6 record before turning professional.